-PRISM compliance date until such time as legislation, rulemaking, or a Territorial The CNMI is exempt from the action requires compatibility with the PRISM program.
+The CNMI is exempt from the PRISM compliance date until such time as legislation, rulemaking, or a Territorial action requires compatibility with the PRISM program.

-Program Activities for FY 2023 - 2025: Describe any actions that will be taken to maintain full participation in PRISM and any ITD activities.
+Program Activities for FY 2023 - 2025: Describe any activities that will be taken to implement, maintain or improve your ITD and PRISM programs.
+Include a description of O&M costs for ITD and PRISM.

-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress (e.g., including quarterly SF-PPR reporting).
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of ITD and PRISM progress (e.g., including quarterly SF-PPR reporting).